prudhvi-12/prudhvi-12/README.md

-- 👋 Hi, I’m Prudhvi an final year undergrad pursuing Computer Science at ANITS,Vizag.
+- 👋 Hi, I’m Prudhvi , SWE Intern @Red Hat.
 - 👀 I have a good knowledge in Algorithms and Data Structures , ReactJS.